Configure and manage backup for Azure Blobs using Azure Backup

 You'll receive notifications about the status of configuring protection and its completion.

-Using Data protection settings of the storage account
+Using Data protection settings of the storage account to configure backup

 You can configure backup for blobs in a storage account directly from the ‘Data Protection’ settings of the storage account.